CHILDREN WITH CEREBRAL PALSY (CP)

 The Importance of Monitoring Orthopedic Health and Using Treatments

-and Orthopedic health is important because it affects how a child moves.
-When movement is compromised, a child may be limited and may even be in pain or discomfort.
+Orthopedic health is important because it affects how a child moves.
+When movement is compromised by CP, children can experience discomfort and even pain.
 Cerebral palsy does not get worse with time, but the problems it causes in muscles can cause many problems.
 These can get worse with time if not addressed and treated.

 If you have a child with cerebral palsy, our doctors at Medical City Children’s Orthopedic and Spine Specialists have years of expertise with the challenges associated with your child’s unique condition.
 In addition, we will treat our cerebral palsy patients through their adult years within the same medical practice.